Kurama622/efig/README.md

 ### Use In Ranger

-If want to use efig in ranger, you need not to clone the repository.
+If you want to use efig in ranger, you need not to clone the repository.
 I have prepared the class named `efig` for you:
 ```python
 class efig(Command):
     """